Marco-Masera/compint_quarto/README.md

 # Agent
 ## Overview
-The basic idea is to build the final agent as a Min-Max-like agent that makes use of the reward function.
+The basic idea is to build the final agent as a Min-Max-like - or Beam search-like agent that makes use of the reward function.
 Instead of visiting each state's possible children, resulting in an unbearable number of nodes, this MinMax implementation can make an effective use of the reward extimate by:
 * Limit the max depth: instead of waiting for a final state, the algorithm can stop at any depth and return the reward extimate of the given node.
 * Limit the width of each node's branch: instead of visiting all the children of a given node, the algorithm can use the reward extimate to visit only the N more promising children.

 This brings to the question: given a maximum number of nodes we can visit for each move to make (for time constraints), what is more effective, visiting fewer children nodes each time but going deeper, or going less deep and visit more children of each node?
 Another problem to solve is what to do with states with fewer than 5 pawns in it, since the reward function doesn't cover these.

+## Fixed rules
+States with [0..4] pawns in it cannot be evaluated by the reward function.
+A way to manage these states is to use fixed rules and let the agent learn which rule to use.
+The four fixed rules to be chosen from are:
+* Minimize the number of active rows, where a row is considered active if there is at least 1 pawn on it and all the pawns have at least 1 feature in common.
+* Maximize the number of active rows
+* Minimize the number of pawns in the biggest active line.
+* Minimize the maximum number of common features in active lines.

+Regardless of which rule is active, the agent always checks if the state is a winning one or if the adversary can win in 1 move from it.

 ## Using GA to find the params for the agent
 The agent have a fixed number of states that can be visited at each move to make: *MAX_NODES*.
 The more nodes, the more accurate the result will be, but also the more time consuming the function is.
 This value is fixed at 2000, allowing for a fast execution time